-The product was once popular among parents, but with time several harmful design flaws became apparent.
-Read this post to understand the risks of using inclined sleepers and the safe sleep guidelines to follow.
+Keep reading to know more about the risks of using inclined sleepers for babies and the safe sleep guidelines to follow.

 Is It Okay For Babies To Sleep At An Incline?